roaringflame114/cxkchatter/README.md

 # homobmi
-/n A BMI calculator... specially designed for Homo! (especially Chinese Homo) /n I don't think you might be faced with BUGs if you understand Chinese and follow the instructions...
+A BMI calculator... specially designed for Homo, especially Chinese Homo!
-/n If you have a better idea, just point it out:)
+I don't think you might be faced with BUGs if you understand Chinese and follow the instructions...
-/n Thanks for wasting your time on this IDIOT program.
+If you have a better idea, feel free to point it out:)